Becho33/automate-mate/README.md

 so the program i have here only works on my phone as i only have an free account with ngrok and twilo

+in my next repo i aim to create a chat bot that has a intellegent conversation.

+then next one will be to launch it on a cloud computer